Chandra27D/myProjects/README.md

 # myProjects
-I am creating a lot of projects as a part of my coding learning.
+I am creating a few of projects as a part of my coding learning.
 Suggestions are always welcome!
 Here are the name of the projects I have recently created:

 1. Navbar using Flexbox